KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 Try running the code and check the result.

 Did you get the DID?
 You now have `john_doe`'s DID.
-The next step is to see if `john_doe` has any public KILT credentials to retrieve and verify.
+The next step is to see if `john_doe` has any publicly linked KILT credentials to retrieve and verify.

 ## Retrieve and Verify a Credential